-Usually, you cannot collect Social Security retirement and SSDI at the same time.
-This is because, when you reach your full retirement age, the SSA converts your SSDI benefits to Social Security retirement benefits.
-Your full retirement age could vary depending on the year you were born.
+You cannot collect Social Security retirement benefits and SSDI at the same time.
+This is because, when you reach your full retirement age, the Social Security Administration (SSA) converts your SSDI benefits into Social Security retirement benefits.
+Your full retirement age varies depending on the year you were born.

 Once you reach this age, the SSA will automatically change your SSDI benefits to retirement benefits.
-Your monthly benefit amount will not change.
+Your monthly benefit amount, however, will not change.

 For a free legal consultation, call 412-661-1400